libnapc/.github/profile/README.md

 libnapc came into existence to support any projects written in C by nap.software.

-libnapc allows you to test your arduino applications on linux before deploying on arduino!
+libnapc allows you to test your arduino applications on linux before deploying them on arduino (esp32 to come)!

 <!--